-A multimodal approach to human cooperation
+A multimodal approach to social cooperation

-Apparent decision biases in social and non-social information processing
+Apparent biases in (non-)social information processing

 Studies from Christoph’s Master’s thesis in London and his PhD in Berlin demonstrate that humans process self-relevant information about their future and their character in an apparently positively biased way (e.g., Sharot*, Korn*, Dolan, 2011; Korn et al., 2012).
 These self-related positivity biases are reduced in individuals with psychiatric disorders, i.e., with depression (Korn*, Sharot* et al., 2014) and borderline personality disorder (Korn et al., 2016a, 2016b).